onflow/cadence-lang.org/docs/tutorial/05-non-fungible-tokens-1.md

 ## Adding an NFT Your Account

-We'll start by looking at a basic NFT contract, that adds an NFT to an account.
+We'll start by looking at a basic NFT contract that adds an NFT to an account.
 The contract will:

 1. Create a smart contract with the NFT resource type.
 2. Declare an ID field, a metadata field and an initializer in the NFT resource.
 3. Create an initializer for the contract that saves an NFT to an account.

-This contract relies on the [account storage API](https://cadence-lang.org/docs/1.0/language/accounts/storage) to save NFTs in the account.
+This contract relies on the [account storage API](../language/accounts/storage.mdx) to save NFTs in the account.

 <Callout type="info">